WebAssembly/spec/md-proto/WebAssembly.md

 ### Function Bodies

-Function bodies contain an [array] of types, which are declarations for locals, and a sequence of instructions.
+Function bodies contain an [array] of [types], which are declarations for locals, and a sequence of instructions.

 ##### Positions within a function body